thedarkwriter/courseware-lms-content/video/LVM_setup.md

     md5sum /path/to/file

-Next, I'll unzip the archive.
+Next, unzip the archive.

 The archive contains readme files and an Open Virtual Appliance, or OVA package for the Learning VM itself.

-To load the Learning VM, I'll import this OVA package.
+Import this OVA package to load the Learning VM.
 Note that if you're using VMware virtualization software, you may also see options to create a new VM or open a VM.
 Because the Learning VM is in the OVA format, be sure to use an **Import** or **Import Appliance** option.
 If you cannot locate this option, refer to your virtualiation software's documentation for instructions on importing an OVA.

-When prompted, I'll accept the default options for the import.
+When prompted, accept the default options for the import.

-Before launching the VM, I'll need to make a few adjustments to the network settings.
+Before launching the VM, you need to make a few adjustments to the network settings.

 ## Networking configuration